What are consumer preferences?

 Developing a great product is only half the story – getting it in front of your customers is the other.
 Should you focus your efforts on getting stocked by major retailers, concentrate on specialist independent stores or adopt an online-only strategy for selling your product?

 Asking consumers about their distribution preferences is a good place to start.
 Where do they go to buy a new mattress, for example?
-By asking them to rank the different places they shop by order of preference, you can identify the best distribution channels for your particular product.
+By using consumer preference and shopper insights asking them to rank the different places they shop by order of preference, you can identify the best distribution channels for your particular product.

 You may well find that it’s important to people to be able to try out a mattress in person before committing to purchase and, as such, they prefer to buy on the high street (or you’ll need to allow for deliveries and returns if you do sell online).